sfuller2/myrepo/README.md

 # myrepo
-testing \n
+testing \newline
-A line I am adding now \n
+A line I am adding now \newline
-A new line added from RStudio \n
+A new line added from RStudio \newline
+Edit this file